marcialcv/liferayk8s/README.md

     2. Run the Elastichsearch deployment and service scripts/init-es.sh

+    3. Run the Nginx deployment and service script/init-webserver.sh

-    3. Run the Liferay deployment (this deployment contains 1 container with Liferay), service and configuration scripts/init-liferay.sh
+    4. Run the Liferay deployment (this deployment contains 1 container with Liferay), service and configuration scripts/init-liferay.sh

-    4. Configure the Nginx Ingress scripts/init-ingress.sh
+    5. Configure the Nginx Ingress scripts/init-ingress.sh

-    5. Notification when Liferay service is UP & Running scripts/check-liferay-status.sh
+    6. Notification when Liferay service is UP & Running scripts/check-liferay-status.sh

 Run the `tear-down.sh` script when you want to remove namespace with all resources created.